+s.
 Basic and diluted earnings per share:

 Basic earnings per share are computed based on the weighted average number of ordinary shares outstanding during each year.
-Diluted earnings per share are computed based on the weighted average number of ordinary shares outstanding during each year, plus the dilutive potential of stock options and warrants outstanding during the year using the treasury stock method and the dilutive potential, if any, of convertible bonds using the "if-converted method".
+Diluted earnings per share are computed based on the weighted average number of ordinary shares outstanding during each year, plus the dilutive potential of stock options and warrants outstanding during the year using the treasury stock method.

-The numbers of potential shares from the conversion of options and warrants that have been excluded from the calculation were 333,526, 392,124, and 35,193 for the years ended December 31, 2016, 2015 and 2014, respectively.
+The numbers of potential shares from the conversion of options and warrants that have been excluded from the calculation were 351,056, 333,526, and 392,124 for the years ended December 31, 2017, 2016 and 2015, respectively.

-p.
+t.
 Fair value of financial instruments: